rodSiry/bagarreIO/README.md

-# tatakAI
+#bagarreIO

 _Solve violence first, then solve anything else with violence._

-**tatakAI** is a library that provides carefully designed environments to train and compare humanoid AI agents on the task of **1v1 close combat**.
+**bagarreIO** is a library that provides carefully designed environments to train and compare humanoid AI agents on the task of **1v1 close combat**.

 ## Installation